-closures might be confidential, for example information in the development of these standards.
+content and form of the disclosure will vary.
+Some dis- eral commenters called for governmental involvement closures might be confidential, for example information in the development of these standards.
 119 For example, about large AI training runs provided to the government, the EU AI Act will require regulated entities - principalespecially concerning AI safety and governance.
 115 Other ly developers - to disclose (to regulators and the public) disclosures might be set out in graphical form that is ac- information about high-risk AI systems and authorize cessible to a broad audience of users and other affected the European Commission to develop common specifipeople, such as a "nutritional label" for AI system fea- cations if needed.
 120 Proposed required documentation tures.
-116 AI nutritional labels, by analogy to nutritional labels for food, present the most important information about a model in a relatively brief, standardized, and comparable form.
-Specific standards for nutritional label artifacts might specify the content required to be included in such a label.
-To address the varying levels of detail required for different audiences, disclosures should be designed to provide information for each system at multiple different levels of depth and breadth, "allowing everyone from the general populace to the research level expert to understand it at their own level."117 and evaluate their impacts"); Mozilla Comments at 11 (model cards and datasheets can "help regulators as a starting point in their investigations"); CDT Comment at 23 (standardization of system cards and datasheets "can make it easier, particularly for users, to understand the information provided"); Google DeepMind Comment at 12, 24 ("Model and data cards can be useful for various stakeholders, including developers, users, and regulators," and "[w]here appropriate, additional technical information relating to AI system performance should also be provided for expert users and reviewers like consumer protection bodies and regulators"); U.S. Chamber of Commerce Comment at 3 (AI Service Cards should be designed for the "average person" to understand).
+116 Al nutritional labels, by analogy to nutritional or disclosures would include information about the data labels for food, present the most important information sources used for training, system architecture and generabout a model in a relatively brief, standardized, and allogic, classification choices, the relevance of different comparable form.
+Specific standards for nutritional label artifacts might specify the content required to be includ- formance capabilities and limitations.
+121 ed in such a label.
+To address the varying levels of detail required for different audiences, disclosures should be designed to provide information for each system at multiple different levels of depth and breadth, "allowing everyone from the general populace to the research level expert to understand it at their own level."117 among model developers, commenters largely agreed that standardizing informational artifacts and promoting comparability between them is an important goal in moving toward more effective AI accountability.
+118 Sevand evaluate their impacts"); Mozilla Comments at 11 (model cards and datasheets can "help regulators as a starting point in their investigations"); CDT Comment at 23 (standardization of system cards and datasheets "can make it easier, particularly for users, to understand the information provided"); Google DeepMind Comment at 12, 24 ("Model and data cards can be useful for various stakeholders, including developers, users, and regulators," and "[w]here appropriate, additional technical information relating to AI system performance should also be provided for expert users and reviewers like consumer protection bodies and regulators"); U.S. Chamber of Commerce Comment at 3 (AI Service Cards should be designed for the "average person" to understand).